 Written and oral assignments constitute an important part of course requirements.
 Instructors will advise students of due dates for assignments by means of a course syllabus.
 Such requirements can be changed only after mutual consultation and agreement.
 Instructors will provide written guidelines and/or assistance as needed.

 Students are expected to complete all assignments with diligence and academic integrity.
 Students are urged to consult with their instructors during all stages of assignment preparation.

 Unless otherwise indicated by instructors, all written assignments should:

 - be clearly identified by a title page.

-- adhere to the referencing format of the American Psychological Association (APA) which CCRTC has adopted.
+- adhere to the referencing format of the American Psychological Association (APA).

 Instructors reserve the right to impose a penalty on assignments submitted after their due dates unless a student has requested and received an extension.

-An examination week is scheduled during the last week of classes of each semester.
+An examination week is held toward the end of each semester.
 Students will receive advance notice of the examination schedule by means of a special timetable.
 Both final and mid-term exams may be written during an examination week.

 Course syllabi will indicate the weighting of final and mid-term exams.
 As a rule, an examination will not exceed 25% of the final grade for a course.